Mushymato/MachineControlPanel/README.md

 * `Progression Mode`: On the machine select page, hide not yet obtained machines.
 * `Default Page`: Page of control panel to display by default.
 * `Default Is Global`: Page of control panel to display by default.
+* `Config Per Save`: Determines how the save data is retained.
 * `Alt Question Mark`: Use a more visible question mark icon for special outputs (previously the default icon).
 * `Open Machine Select Menu`: Once a save is loaded, this option will display a button that opens the machine select menu, useful in case you are out of keybindings.